MartincsekLevente/Portfolio/README.md

 # My Portfolio Site

-> A place where everyone can check my current skills, exprerience and projects
+> A place where everyone can check my current skills, experience and projects
 ### I will keep the page updated.